 “My boss told me “I must work holidays since I don’t have a family.”

 “My boss allows all other co-workers take off or leave early because their child is sick or has a school play, but I get refused personal time off because I don’t really need it.”

 “Was turned down for a lateral transfer because I was 35 and married.
 Other candidate was ‘mature father of 3 and has priorities’.
 FYI he was 38, not an appropriate fit or qualified for the job and it was widely known by peers.
 He didn’t last long – I since divorced but that was my last attempt to transfer.”

 “I have been shamed in work meetings for not having children.
 I have been told in my performance review I should reconsider my decision to not have children as I am great at prioritising and I have been told by colleagues my husband will leave me if I don’t bear him a child.”

 “A parent on our team was allowed to book out 5 hours of her calendar every day to home school their kid during the pandemic – so not do any work but be paid.
 Other parents were also given more allowances to take more time out of their day to care for their children.”

 And it needs to STOP!!!

 So, what now?

-To help with this massive task, I have just created a PDF that it is designed to educate your workplace.
-It is for employers, Human Resource Managers and fellow employees.
+To help with this massive task, I am creating a PDF that is designed to educate your workplace.
+It is for employers, Human Resource Managers, and fellow employees.
 How you can help: